famuvie/myAnimalINLAfixes/README.md

 myAnimalINLAfixes
 =================

+### Update: March 20 2014
+These fixes have been incorporated into AnimalINLA v1.3, which makes this package unnecessary.
+See reference below.

-Fixed version of animal.inla() function from AnimalINLA package
+### Fixed version of animal.inla() function from AnimalINLA package

 Updated some INLA syntax.
 Namely, changed every occurrence of
 - control.data = list(hyper = list(theta = ...))